 The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 60D are two digital cameras that were announced, respectively, in March 2016 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 17.9 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 1300D and the Canon 60D is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is notably larger (18 percent) than the Canon 1300D.
 Moreover, the 60D is substantially heavier (56 percent) than the 1300D.
 It is noteworthy in this context that the 60D is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.